Bryn Mawr Rehab

 plan means patients’ experiences vary widely.

-Bryn Mawr Rehab Hospital recognizes the complex
+Bryn Mawr Rehab Hospital

-conditions and require multiple services.
-Fatigue issues
+complex neurological conditions and require multiple services.

 As the number of outpatients requiring neurorehabilitation has continued